7 Travel emission factors

 7.3.1 GHG inventory development

 To calculate public transport passenger emissions, collect data on the type of transport and distance travelled, and multiply this by the emission factors for each gas.
-Entities could conduct a staff travel survey to quantify these emissions.3
+Entities could conduct a staff travel survey to quantify these emissions.4

 Applying the equation E = Q x F this means:

-• E = emissions from the emissions source in kg CO2-e per year
+• E = emissions from the emissions source in kg CO2-e within the reporting period

 • Q = distance travelled, by vehicle type (km)